 Goldwin Smith Hall, GS76

 232 East Ave, Central Campus

-Takashi Shiraishi, Area Studies, Kyoto University is speaking on 'Revisiting Japan's Asia Policy.'
+Takashi Shiraishi, Chancellor of Kumamoto Prefecture University, is speaking on 'Revisiting Japan's Asia Policy.'

 Summary: How has Japan's Asia policy evolved in the context of the 1997-98 Asian financial crisis, the 2008-2010 global financial crisis, the rise and fall of the Democratic Party of Japan (DPJ), and the rise of China?
 Japan's Asia policy is changing again over the past few years under the Abe Shinzo administration.
 I will examine the changes in Japan’s security, foreign, trade and investment, and technology policies and underline the importance of the Indo-Pacific regional framework to make sense of all those changes.